 There are a number of ways you can test to see if you have COVID-19.
 Contact your health care provider, find a testing site in your community, or visit your local pharmacy to get an at-home antigen test.
 You can test yourself at home and get results in less than 30 minutes.
 Testing kits are available at most pharmacies, and you do not need a prescription.

 Learn more about types of tests and recommendations on the CDPH testing webpage.

 There are a few ways that you might be informed about a possible exposure to COVID-19.
 You may:

 - Be notified directly by a personal contact who recently tested positive.

 - Be notified by your work or school setting.

 - Receive a call from a public health contact tracer.

 - Receive a text message from one of California's notification tools, the Virtual Assistant.

 Your employer, school, place of residence, or local health department may have different recommendations or requirements.

-Your employer (PDF), place of residence, or local health department may have different requirements, especially if you live or work in a high-risk setting (such as a healthcare setting or a shelter).
+Your employer (PDF), place of residence, or local health department may have different requirements, especially if you live or work in a high-risk setting (such as a healthcare setting or Skilled Nursing Facility).
 Local health jurisdictions may continue to implement additional requirements that go beyond this statewide guidance based on local circumstances, including in certain higher-risk settings or during certain situations that may require additional isolation and quarantine requirements (for example, during active outbreaks in high-risk settings).